zinahe/SmartESC_STM32_v3/README.md

 This branch works with the original M365 dashboard

 How to use:
+Method 1 (github account needed):
+Fork the project repository to your github account by clicking the "Fork" icon.
+Edit the config.h in your repository online and commit the changes.
+Click on the "Actions" button in the menu bar of the github page.
+There you can see the "workflows".
+Wait until the running workflow is finished, then click on the workflow headline.
+Download the zipfile with the generated zipfile by clicking on the cube icon at the bottom of the page.
+You can find a tutorial at [YouTube](https://youtu.be/Pe2UTPPxX7U)

+Method 2 (lokal installation):
 Install the [STM Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html#overview&secondary=st-get-software)
 Start the IDE and install egit from the eclipse marketplace (Help --> Eclipse Marketplace...)
 Import this repo from github (File --> Import --> git --> Projects from git)